kvannotten/mailstrip/README.md

 signatures and reply quotes.
 It is a port of [email\_reply\_parser][1], GitHub's library for parsing email replies.

+## Differences to email_reply_parser

-At this point mailstrip is 100% line-by-line port, including the test suite.
+Most of mailstrip is a line-by-line port of email\_reply\_parser and it passes all tests from the email\_reply\_parser test suite.

-However, this may change in the future.
+Additionally mailstrip detects forwarded fragments and considers them to be visible text, see d321c10543f77c0beaacb40b04511e619f0652c6.

 ## Documentation